 Numbness and pins-and-needles sensation

 Numbness and/or pins and needles sensation in the feet is related to nerve problems of many underlying causes.
 If your gait becomes unstable and you can’t feel the ground because of the numbness, you risk falling.

 - A pinched nerve, for example, a herniated disk in the lower back.

-- Blood supply to a nerve in the foot is reduced or cut off as a result of peripheral artery disease (PAD).
+- Blood supply to a nerve in the foot is reduced or cut off due to peripheral artery disease (PAD).
 As well as foot numbness, the leg may be cold and painful.

 - Peripheral neuropathy is a complication of diabetes; as a result, the patient loses sensation in their feet.

-- Numbness can also be related to other neurological disorder such as Multiple Sclerosis, stroke, or long-standing alcoholism.
+- Numbness can also be related to other neurological disorders such as Multiple Sclerosis, stroke, or long-standing alcoholism.

-A podiatrist or chiropodist is a trained specialist in footcare.
+A podiatrist or chiropodist is a trained specialist in foot care.
 He or she can diagnose your foot problem and advice the appropriate treatment.
-Most foot problems can be treated effectively, often as simple as a new pair of shoes.
+Most foot problems can be treated effectively, often simply with a new pair of shoes.

-Do you have pain, or swelling, or numbness in the feet?
+Do you have pain, swelling, or numbness in the feet?
 Or foot problems such as bunions, hammertoes or corns?
-If so, don’t suffer needlessly, go see a podiatrist.
+If so, don’t suffer needlessly.
+Go see a podiatrist.